trilogy-group/twilio-node/advanced-examples/custom-http-client.md

 In this example, we are using some environmental variables loaded at the program's startup to retrieve our credentials:

-- Your Twilio Account Sid and Auth Token ([found here, in the Twilio console](https://console.twilio.com))
+- Your Kandy Account Sid and Auth Token ([found here, in the Kandy console](https://console.kandy.com))

 These settings are located in a `.env` file like so: